 Get involved with the local government in your municipality; make sure they are taking the steps necessary to deal with this problem.
 Two things that each municipality should have is a recycling system and a system for disposing of garbage the right way.
 Get involved!

 Volunteer to clean.

-Get involve and volunteer to clean a river, lake, or the beach.
-There are local organizations that can use your help in collecting garbage from the streets.
+Get involved and volunteer to clean a river, lake, or beach.
+There are local organizations that can use your help in collecting garbage.

 Trash problem in El Salvador.

-The pollution in El Salvador, especially the trash issue is a big problem that we need to solve collectively as a society; also, air quality in El Salvador is something that we need to pay attention to as well.
-We need to leave a better country for our grandchildren.
+The pollution in El Salvador, especially the trash issue, is a big problem that we need to solve collectively as a society.
+We need to get involved and find a solution to this problem.